-A bibliography of legacy print compilations and reference sources in spectroscopy available in the library collection is available as a PDF document.
+Many printed compilations of spectra and related reference sources (handbooks, encyclopedias, etc.) are available in the library collection.
+This bibliography guide is available here as a PDF document.
 It covers general sources, IR, NMR, mass, UV-VIS, Raman, and other types of spectra.

 The Sadtler Standard Spectra comprised one of the largest cumulations of published chemical spectra.
 Compounds represented in these sets are almost exclusively organic.
 All ceased print publication after 1996.

 There are five large sets and several smaller sets (bound in green) shelved in the Spectra collection:

 |Infrared Grating||vols.
 1-123||91,000||combined|

 |Proton NMR (300MHz)||vols.1-24||12,000||separate|